 “Sarah Blake breaks her heart open for us in Let’s Not Live on Earth by writing what being inside and outside the body is as simultaneity.
 I am jarred out of my own angle and what I’ve always known about bodies becomes uncanny.”—Carmen Giménez Smith, author of Milk and Filth

-Let’s Not Live on Earth will be out on December 12, 2017 from Wesleyan University Press—available now at UPNE and other retailers.
+Let’s Not Live on Earth came out in December 2017 from Wesleyan University Press—available now at Barnes&Noble and other retailers.
 Or find it at a library.
 The cover features a painting by Nicky Arscott.
 Follow the links below to poems in the collection.

 Three poems in the January/February issue of American Poetry Review